collaborative-robotics/collaborative-robotics.github.io/ismr-2020-workshop.md

 ## Tentative Program

-**The following program is subject to change due to the rescheduling of ISMR workshops from April 22, 2020 to November 18, 2020.
-It is possible that some of the speakers listed below will not be able to attend on the new date.**
+**The following program was developed for the ISMR 2020 workshop originally scheduled for April 22, 2020.
+These presentations have not yet been confirmed for ISMR 2021 and are likely to change.**

 | Time  | Topic        | Speakers |
 |:------|:-------------|:---------|